hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 ~> **Important:** Make this decision before you begin installation, because some modes have additional preflight requirements.
 The operational mode is selected at install time and cannot be changed once Terraform Enterprise is running.

-1. **Production - External Services** - This mode stores the majority of the stateful data used by the instance in an external PostgreSQL database and an external S3-compatible endpoint, GCP Cloud Storage bucket or Azure blob storage.
+1. _External Services_ - This mode stores the majority of the
+   stateful data used by the instance in an external PostgreSQL database and an external S3-compatible endpoint, GCP Cloud Storage bucket or Azure blob storage.
 There is still critical data stored on the instance that must be managed with snapshots.
 Be sure to check the [PostgreSQL Requirements](./postgres-requirements.html) for information that